 The American Energy Coalition's website gives you many more reasons you should not switch to gas heat.
 Discover the facts about gas the utilities won't divulge - and if you have any questions or concerns at all, please contact us.

 - Oil heat is better for the environment than gas heat.
 Utility gas is made up largely of methane, which is 60 times more powerful as a greenhouse gas than carbon dioxide.
-Oil heat is moving towards new environmentally friendly blends like ultra-low sulfur Oil heat and renewable Bioheat® - both of which are mandated in New York City.
+Oil heat is moving towards new environmentally friendly blends like ultra-low sulfur Oil heat and renewable Bioheat® fuel - both of which are mandated in New York City.
 Tomorrow's blend of reduced-sulfur Oil heat and biofuel "may well become the preferred fuel for lowering greenhouse gas emissions in the U.S.," according to the Energy Research Center.

 Click on the images above for more information.

 - Oil heat is safer than gas heat.

 Nothing beats the safety record of Oil heat.
 Unlike natural gas, Oil heat is not explosive.
 To ignite, Oil heat must be heated to 140 degrees and converted into a vapor.
 What's more, if you have a system malfunction, an Oil heating system will give you telltale signs such as smoke, odors or even soot before releasing dangerous levels of carbon monoxide (CO).
 Gas heating systems give you no warning of CO production or release, leading to potentially fatal carbon monoxide poisoning.

 - Oil heat bills are easier to understand than gas heat bills.
 Unlike utility gas bills, which contain line after line of charges, your Skaggs-Walsh bills are only for the gallons you receive - they tell you exactly what you're paying for, in no uncertain terms.